 What the DI must keep on its own books

-The application and associated CI documents are posted here.
-Note that applications require the name and title of the institution’s official authorized officer who must be listed on the Official Authorization List (OAL) provided by the CI to the Federal Reserve Bank.
+The application and associated CI documents are posted on the CI Program page.
+Note that applications require the name and title of the institution's official authorized officer who must be listed on the Official Authorization List (OAL) provided by the CI to the Federal Reserve Bank.
 An application will not be accepted without this information.
-To complete an OAL for your institution or to add authorized individuals to your institution’s OAL, visit the Account Services Forms.
+To complete an OAL for you institution or to add authorized individuals to your institution's OAL, visit the Accounting Services Forms.